Optional enrichment

 - Normalizes (lowercase, trim).

-_cs_hem/_cs_hem_md5local-storage slots so subsequent sessions on the same browser re-emit without asking.
+_cs_hem/_cs_hem_md5local-storage slots so subsequent sessions on the same browser re-emit the hashes without asking.

 Identify with additional signals